What Are The Risk Factors Associated With Young-Onset Dementia?

 • Posterior cortical atrophy: The second most common subtype of early-onset dementia is caused by Alzheimer's-type degradation of the occipital lobe, the part of the brain that processes visual information.
 Those with this variant often experience visuospatial problems such as difficulty reading, finding objects, navigating surroundings, getting dressed, and driving.

-Other, less common variants of younger-onset dementia can cause problems with behavioral regulation, decision-making, impulsivity, and executive function.
+Other, less common variants of younger-onset dementia can cause problems with behavioral control, decision-making, impulsivity, and executive function.
 As with other forms of the disease, memory tends to remain relatively intact compared to traditional dementia and Alzheimer’s.

 Rawpixel